ChristinaTan0704/mapf-lns-benchmark/README.md

 ### Rule-based

+The executable for generating rule-based results can be found in the submodule under `exe/lns-rule-based`.
 Please check the [instruction](https://github.com/ChristinaTan0704/mapf-lns-exe/blob/rule-based/README.md) of submodule `exe/lns-rule-based` for how to implement the rule-based results.

 ### Learning-based